 What are the aims of this leaflet?

 This leaflet has been written to help you understand the term pilomatricoma.
-It will tell you what a pilomatricoma is, what can be done about it, and where you can get more information about it.
+It will explains what a pilomatricoma is, what can be done about it, and where more information can be found.

 What is a pilomatricoma?